Ex-teacher at top Scottish school is jailed over child abuse images cache

 Files found on Wood’s computer contained more than two hours of filmed footage depicting various youngsters sexually abusing themselves at his command.

-Fiscal depute Fiona Holligan told the court: “The flash game involved participants who were 11 to 15-years-old, some of whom were
+Fiscal depute Fiona Holligan told the court: “The flash game involved participants who were 11 to 15-years-old, some of whom were female.

 “They were filmed in the game exposing their underwear, then their genitals, front and back, then filmed performing sex acts on themselves, even involving penetration.